egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 Setup list view as a default view for all folders.

-1. Open harddrive view (usually it's called "Macintosh HD")
+1. Open hard drive view (usually it's called "Macintosh HD")
 1. Press <kbd>⌘</kbd> + <kbd>j</kbd>

-![Finder harddrive settings][img-finder-harddrive-settings]
+![Finder hard drive settings][img-finder-harddrive-settings]

 Next after accepting "Use as Defaults", open terminal and remove all `.DS_Store` files from system used by the Finder, in order to remove all overrides (finder save all meta data about folders in .DS_Store).